dvfrancis/craftr/README.md

 - The website:
     - is intuitive, accessible, responsive, and easy to navigate.
-    - has a design that visitors will immediately understand, and be able to use; for example, HTML elements bahave in the way most people would expect.
+    - has a design that visitors will immediately understand, and be able to use; for example, HTML elements behave in the way most people would expect.
     - contains useful information that will prompt a visitor to sign up for training sessions
-    - is designed to appeal to those who like crafting, to help them feel comfortable and welcome.
+    - is designed to appeal to those who like crafting, and help them feel comfortable and welcome.
-    - allows a user to register their details so that they can bookmark particualr training sessions in which they are interested.
+    - allows a user to register their details so that they can bookmark or register for interesting classes.
+    - lets instructors create and manage event classes.

 #### User Stories